ErikRospo/wombotPython/using_mod/videoMaker/Second Way/explanation.md

 module.exports.generate = generate;
 module.exports.generateLaggySequential = generateLaggySequential;
 ```
-this is how javascript does modules. you have to define the `generate` export to be `generate`, and `generateLaggySequential` export to be the function with the same name.
+this is how JavaScript does modules. you have to define the `generate` export to be `generate`, and `generateLaggySequential` export to be the function with the same name.
 # Footnotes
 [^1]: If you were paying close attention, you may have noticed that the blocks were getting indented further and further. this is just how Python does its control flow, and block/scope dictation.
 [^2]: The reasoning behind having the limit be at 2 rather than one is that Windows computers use `\r\n`, as opposed to UNIX's `\n`.
 [^3]: Forgot to mention that I get the prompts from songs, as it can be kind of hard to think of original prompts sometimes.
-[^4]: This is fairly simple to reason through, but the maximum between zero and a negative number will always be zero, and the maximum of a positive number and zero will always be the positive number. if you pass in a zero, it will return zero. whether that zero is the constant or the other value is up to the implementaion.
+[^4]: This is fairly simple to reason through, but the maximum between zero and a negative number will always be zero, and the maximum of a positive number and zero will always be the positive number. if you pass in a zero, it will return zero. whether that zero is the constant or the other value is up to the implementation.